Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 John Cena was recently credited for showing another wrestling great the way to the WWE after-life.
 As the WWE continues to roll out new wrestlers, there are the veteran wrestlers reaching their twilight years in the ring.
 While Cena is still very much in the ring, he is also set for a career outside the WWE.

-When the time comes for Cena to pack up his wrestling boots, this is one guy that will have options galore waiting for him.
-Cena is unlike many wrestlers, who after one too many pile drivers, they see it all just end.
+When the time comes for Cena to pack up his wrestling boots, this is one guy who will have options galore waiting for him.
+Cena is unlike many wrestlers, who, after one too many pile drivers, see it all just end.
 There’s nothing beyond the WWE for many of the wrestlers when the ring is no longer an option for various reasons.

 How did John Cena have an impact on The Big Show's weight loss?
 The WWE superstar opens up on that, and more.https://t.co/xBUaRRJAvP pic.twitter.com/aWkzA89m6i